Thomas A. Edison Career and Technical Academy: Awards, recognition and rankings

 The school was the 323rd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 327th in the state of 328 schools in 2012.

 Curriculum

 The Thomas A. Edison Career and Technical Academy serves students in grades 9-12 divided into small learning communities.
-The program is designed to provide a high degree of academic rigor as well as prepare students to learn a skilled trade.
-In addition to coursework in their chosen field of study, students will complete a rigorous academic curriculum that includes classes in English, Mathematics, Science, Social Studies, and World Language.
-Honors and AP courses will be offered to all interested students.
-Students enrolled in the Academy are expected to perform community service and comply with all rules, regulations and policies of the Academy and the district, including the mandatory wearing of school uniforms.
+The program is designed to provide academic rigor as well as prepare students to learn a skilled trade.
+In addition to coursework in their chosen field of study, students complete a curriculum that includes classes in English, Mathematics, Science, Social Studies, and World Language.

 The career and technical program comprises four themes: